Table Of Contents

 When reviewing investment opportunities in 3D printing (also known as additive manufacturing), investors often turn to consumer 3D printing companies that sell prototype machines for inside peoples homes, but the reality is the real opportunity for 3D printing companies are on the industrial manufacturing side.
-Weather it’s 3D printing body tissue, or rockets, this is an industry ripe for growth.
+Whether it’s 3D printing body tissue, or rockets, this is an industry ripe for growth.

 We will explore what additive manufacturing is, how it differentiates itself from regular manufacturing, industries that will be disrupted, as well as some of the market leaders in this space.